 The first part of your application includes a few simple questions about your contact information and educational background.
-Please read through all the application instructions and complete all elements of the application by the deadline for which you wish to apply (Round 1 or Round 2).
+Please read through all the application instructions and complete all elements of the application by the July 31, 2020 deadline.
 If you have any questions please contact email@example.com.

 As part of your application process to becoming an educational leader through HUC-JIR, we encourage you to speak with a professional in the Department of Admissions and Recruitment or the Admissions Associate of the DeLeT Fellowship.
 This informal, preliminary consultation is a way for us to get to know you better, for you to ask your questions and be sure now is the right time for you to apply to HUC-JIR.
 Simply email DeLeT@huc.edu to set a date and time.